 Can I appeal against a service charge increase?

-- Secure tenants – Yes to a Rent Assessment Committee
+- Secure tenants – Yes by writing to the Rent Officers within 28 days of receiving their decision

-- Assured tenants – Yes to a Leasehold Valuation Tribunal
+- Assured tenants – Yes to the Residential Property Tribunal